dhowe/dialogic/README.md

 Coders can also add custom transforms as follows, which can then be called from Dialogic scripts:

 ```
-chatRuntime.AddTransform("transformName", transformFunction);
+chatRuntime.AddTransform("MyTrans", MyTransform);
 ```

-Transform functions should be static functions that take and return string, as follows:
+Transform functions should be static functions that take and return a string, as follows:

 ````
-public static string transformFunction(string str) { ... }
+public static string MyTransform(string str) { ... }
 ````

 &nbsp;